-World-renowned cancer specialist Martin Gore CBE, praised as a "pioneer" by Prince William, died of a complication from the yellow fever vaccine.
-He had received the vaccine in a clinic in Chelsea and had done so for a visit to a village in Tanzania.
+World-renowned cancer specialist Martin Gore CBE, praised as a "pioneer" by Prince William, has died of a complication to the yellow fever vaccine.
+He had received the vaccine at a clinic in Chelsea and had it done for a visit to a Tanzanian village.

 The 67-year-old, who was a medical director for 10 years at Chelsea's Royal Marsden Hospital and a trusted Royal Marsden Cancer Charity doctor, went to the hospital when he felt lethargic and cold.
 He was admitted to the ICU and died the following morning.